HobnobMancer/cazy_webscraper/README.md

 `cazy_webscraper` performs a direct EC number comparison.
 Therefore, supplying `cazy_webscraper` with the EC number EC1.2.3.- will only retrieve protein specifically annotated with EC1.2.3.-. `cazy_webscraper` will **not** retrieve proteins will all completed EC numbers under EC1.2.3.-, thus, `cazy_webscraper` will **not** retrieve data for proteins annotated with EC1.2.3.1, EC1.2.3.2, EC1.2.3.3, etc.

 Example configuration files, and an empty configuraiton file template are located in the [`config_files`]() directory of this repo.

+## Integrating a local CAZyme database

+`cazy_webscraper` compiles data downloaded from external databases into a local SQLite3 database.

+To facilitate integratting the local CAZyme database into third-party Python applications, use the `get_db_connection` function from `cazy_webscraper`, which will return an open connection to the CAZyme database from `sqlalchemy`.

+`get_db_connection` takes 2 required args and one optional arg:
+**Required:**
+- Path to the local CAZyme database (provided as a `pathlib.Path` object)
+- Bool to set the `sqlalchemy.create_engine` param `sql_echo`.
+When set to `True`, the SQL log will be printed to the terminal
+**Optional:**
+- Bool to reflect if a new database.
+Default is `False`, i.e. connecting to an existing local CAZyme database

 ## Contributions